Revolution (Nina Simone song)

-"Revolution" is a 1969 answer song by American jazz musician Nina Simone and Weldon Irvine.
+"Revolution" is a 1969 answer song by the American jazz musician Nina Simone and Weldon Irvine.
 It was released as a single in 1969 and on the album To Love Somebody in 1969.
 The single release was split over two sides of a 45 rpm disc and these two edits were used as separate tracks on the album.
 The song was released the year after the Beatles' "Revolution", and is a variation of that song.
 "Revolution" didn't do as well as expected and Simone has expressed surprise and disappointment at its lack of success.